TD Ameritrade vs RoboForex (RoboMarkets) Comparison

 Which broker offers more trading platforms?

-For trading platforms TD Ameritrade supports a Proprietary Platform and Desktop Platform (Windows), whereas RoboForex (RoboMarkets) supports a Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that TD Ameritrade offers a Proprietary Platform and Desktop Platform (Windows), whereas RoboForex (RoboMarkets) supports a Desktop Platform (Windows).
+Neither have cTrader, DupliTrade and ZuluTrade

 Does TD Ameritrade offer MetaTrader?
 Does RoboForex (RoboMarkets) offer MetaTrader?